Thunderbird Stadium

-Thunderbird Stadium is an outdoor stadium on the University Endowment Lands in British Columbia, Canada.
-It is located west of Vancouver's city limits, and is primarily used for soccer and football by the UBC Thunderbirds.
+Thunderbird Stadium is a football stadium on the UBC Vancouver campus in British Columbia, Canada.
+It is located west of Vancouver's city limits, and is primarily used by the UBC Thunderbirds, the athletic program of UBC.
 It seats 3,500 in the main grandstand, plus grass seating for about 5,000 people on the west side and ends of the stadium, and by using the surrounding grass embankment the facility can accommodate up to 12,000 spectators.

 The stadium was opened on October 7, 1967.
 It features 12 80-foot-high concrete support towers, all topped with concrete thunderbird statues created by renowned First Nations artist Bill Reid.
 Later renovations include the replacement of a few original benches with fold-down seating directly below the press box.

 History

 Sports

-The facility is also used for Canadian Rugby international matches, and the B.C.
+The facility is also used for Canadian rugby union international matches, and the B.C.
 High School Rugby Championships.
 In 2009, the stadium was used to host the Ireland national rugby union team playing against the Canada national rugby union team.

 Since 2006, the stadium has been used for Australian rules football matches, including the West Coast Challenge tournament, and in 2007 as the venue for Canada's international games against the United States and Japan which drew 2,500 spectators.
 In 2008, it became home to the Vancouver Cougars club.

 In 2013, the Vancouver Nighthawks, a professional ultimate team competing in Major League Ultimate, became tenants of Thunderbird Stadium.
 A total of five home games were played at Thunderbird Stadium for both the team and the league's inaugural season.
 The team ceased operation when the Major League Ultimate (MLU) ceased all operations on December 21, 2016.

-From 2015-2017, the USL soccer team, Whitecaps FC 2 (part of the Vancouver Whitecaps FC) played their home games at the stadium.
+From 2015–2017, the USL soccer team, Whitecaps FC 2 (part of the Vancouver Whitecaps FC) played their home games at the stadium.

 In June 2015, a Canadian Football League preseason game was to be held at the stadium on June 19, 2015, between the BC Lions and Edmonton Eskimos.
 This was due to Women's World Cup soccer being held at the Lions' usual home, BC Place.